Picovoice/llm-compression-benchmark/README.md

 ## Usage

+To measure perplexity for a given model run the following:

 ```console
 python3 perplexity.py --compression ${COMPRESSION} --model-uri ${MODEL_URI}
 ```

+The measure ARC score for a given model run the following:~~~~

 ```console
 python3 arc.py --compression ${COMPRESSION} --model-uri ${MODEL_URI}
 ```

+When running picoLLM Compressed models you also need to provide your Picovoice AccessKey which can be downloaded from [Picovoice Console](https://console.picovoice.ai/).

 `--picollm-access-key ${PICOLLM_ACCESS_KEY}`